xenloops/talk-dogfood-pipeline-ci/sca.md

 # OWASP Dependency-Check

-SCA tool that attempts to detect publicly disclosed vulnerabilities among a project's dependencies by determining if that dependency has any Common Vulnerability Enumerations (CVE) associated with it.
+SCA tool that attempts to detect publicly disclosed vulnerabilities among a project's dependencies by determining if that dependency has any known vulnerabilities associated with it.
 If found, DC generates a report linking to the associated CVE entries.

 Base project and downloads: https://github.com/jeremylong/DependencyCheck